Assassination of Vietnamese-American journalists in the United States: Triet Le

 The last of five Vietnamese journalists to be assassinated was Triet Le, 61, who lived in Bailey's Crossroads, Virginia.
-He was also employed by Van Nghe Tien Phong, where he was a columnist known for his controversial opinions against communists and the Vietnam government.
+He was also employed by Van Nghe Tien Phong, where he was a columnist known for his controversial opinions against communists and the Vietnamese government.
 He was assassinated 22 September 1990.
 The VOECRN had Triet Le on its hit list since 1982 from evidence found in Nguyen Dam Phong's home.
 The organization carried out the murder while Triet Le was parking his car in front of his home.
 The attacker also killed his wife, an innocent bystander, by gunfire.

 Impact

 The assassination of Vietnamese journalists in the United States was motivated by the political opinions of the writers and their publications, and this motive increased the fear in the Vietnamese-American community about the free expression of ideas and opinions.
 After one of the murders, Giang Huu Tuyen, the publisher of Viet Bao, said, "I worry that one day somebody will come into my office and say to me, 'I don't like your paper.'
 Then, 'Bang!'
 It's a risky business.
 People are very emotional over all that has happened."